teamdigitale/anpr-dashboard-server/README.md

 * **site**: the website that shows the main statistical data, that allow users to download a csv file with the latest data and to upload a csv with new data

 * **openapi**: the OpenAPI 3 specification of the APIs exposed

+## GUI/dashboard

+The application also exposes a web-based GUI that can be accessed from website root ('/') once the server is running.

+Through the GUI it's possible to view the main statistical data, download a csv file with the latest datasets and to upload a csv with new data.

 ## APIs